The Penn State Extension Master Gardeners of Lancaster County have the perfect presentation on a variety of home gardening topics for the public.

 Returning to Our Native Roots

 New!
-This program looks at native plants versus non-native and invasive plants, with a focus on rare and endangered native species.
-Native pollinators that rely on these plants are featured.
-Examples of native plants can be custom tailored to a specific audience's location.
+This class is an intermediate look at native plants with a focus on a few endangered, threatened, rare, and vulnerable plant species and the pollinators that visit them.
+Examples of native plants can be custom-tailored to a specific client's location.

 Pollinators and Natural Habitats